Pacific Southwest Airlines Flight 182: Aftermath

-As a result of this and other midair collisions (including an almost identical one in 1986) the "Traffic Collision Alert and Avoidance System" (TCAS) is now installed in all commercial passenger aircraft and in most commercial cargo airplanes.
-TCAS gives the pilots visual and audible warnings in the cockpit when two aircraft are approaching each other, and directs pilots to either climb or descend to avoid the other aircraft.
+As a result of this and other midair collisions (including a similar one in 1986) a traffic collision alert and avoidance system (TCAS) is now installed in all commercial passenger aircraft and in most commercial cargo airplanes.
+TCAS issues visual and audible warnings in the cockpit when two aircraft are approaching each other, and directs pilots to either climb or descend to avoid the other aircraft.
 However, the system works only if at least one aircraft is equipped with TCAS and the other with a transponder.
-After the 1986 Cerritos collision, all flights in Class B were required to have a Mode C transponder.
-The International Civil Aviation Organization does not require TCAS on the type of small, single-engined planes that were involved in the PSA disaster or the one involving AeroMexico.
-Only aircraft certified to carry 19 or more passengers or have a maximum takeoff weight of more than 12600 lb are affected by the TCAS rule.
+After the 1986 midair collision, all flights in Class B were required to carry a Mode C transponder.
+The International Civil Aviation Organization does not require TCAS on the type of small, single-engine planes that were involved in the PSA disaster or the 1986 crash.
+Only aircraft certified to carry 19 or more passengers or with a maximum takeoff weight of more than 12600 lb are affected by the TCAS rule.

 Because the PSA 182/Cessna collision was the result of pilot error, it is used as a teaching aid in modern flight training.
-Embry-Riddle Aeronautical University uses the crash in "human factors" classes, while others refer to it when teaching airspace or visual separation rules.
+Embry-Riddle Aeronautical University uses the crash in human-factors classes, while others reference it when teaching airspace or visual separation rules.

-Don St. Germain, who was an employee with PSA, was working aboard this flight when he died with the other 143 passengers and crew.
-Nine years later, his brother-in-law Douglas Arthur, who was a PSA pilot, was killed aboard PSA Flight 1771 near Cayucos, California, along with 42 other passengers and crew by a recently fired employee named David Augustus Burke.
-Burke shot his former boss, a flight attendant, the two pilots, and Arthur before he sent the plane into a nosedive, causing the aircraft to crash at the speed of sound.
-As such, Nikki St. Germain lost her brother in the first deadly crash of a PSA flight, and her husband in the second.
+Don St. Germain, who was an employee with PSA, was working aboard the flight when he died with the other 134 passengers and crew.
+Nine years later, his brother-in-law Douglas Arthur, who was a PSA pilot, was killed aboard PSA Flight 1771 near Cayucos, California, along with 42 other passengers and crew, by recently fired employee David Augustus Burke.
+Burke shot his former boss, a flight attendant, the two pilots and Arthur before he sent the plane into a nosedive, causing the aircraft to crash at the speed of sound.
+As such, Nikki St. Germain lost her brother in the first deadly crash of a PSA flight and her husband in the second.
 Those were the only two deadly crashes in the 40-year history of the airline.